 An exploration in texture and colour.

-A collection of new works were shown for the first time in September 2020 at Cambridge Contemporary Arts inspired by a trip to Morocco described by Shirley as a “very intimate valley landscape high up in the Moroccan Atlas mountains.In Spring it is lush and green, with almond blossom and new growth emerging from darkened branches.
-In a glade down by the mountain river there is a very special place that will always stay with me.
-A unique landscape with huge sculptural boulders mapping the river, set strong and heavy against the lightness of nature”
+Currently, her work is developing into larger-scale, semi-abstract, hand-built sculptural ceramic forms, emphasising the interplay of texture and structure.
+Notably, Shirley presented a new collection at Cambridge Contemporary Art, inspired by a journey to the Atlas Mountains in Morocco.
+She describes the experience as encountering a “very intimate valley landscape high up in the Moroccan Atlas Mountains.
+In spring, it is lush and green, with almond blossom and new growth emerging from darkened branches.
+In a glade down by the mountain river, there is a very special place that will always stay with me—a unique landscape with huge sculptural boulders mapping the river, set strong and heavy against the lightness of nature.”

 Publications